Which European country offers the best Golden Visa?

 Although interesting, most of the above are impractical for anyone but the super rich.
-This article will focus on Golden Visas achieved through real estate investment.
+This article will focus on the best golden visa achieved through real estate investment.
 These are the most practical for those with labor related post Brexit fears.
 They are also attractive for financial professionals, many of whom have limited investment options due to compliance related issues.

 What makes a Golden Visa “good?”

-There are many variations in Golden Visas.
+There are many variations to be considered when choosing the best golden visa.
 We view the following to be most important:

 - Low required investment.

 - Small amount of time required to actually reside in the country.